andreamoretti890/andreamoretti890/README.md

 # Hi there 👋 I'm Andrea!
-I'm a dedicated software developer from Italy 🤌🏻, specialising in Dynamics 365, C#, and .NET MAUI mobile development.
+I'm a dedicated software developer from Italy 🤌🏻, specialising iOS development, with some background in C# and X++.
-Studing Swift...
 With a passion for innovation, I like to stay up-to-date with new technologies.

 ## Socials